 When visiting Boston’s North End, coffee and pastries are a must!

 Walk the streets and you’re sure to smell the scent of fresh pastries and coffee.
 At Old North Church & Historic Site we love our “Little Italy” neighborhood, and as staff, one of our favorite things to do is grab a cup of coffee with a fresh-from-the-oven pastry.
-Whether you want a jolt of caffeine, something to satisfy your sweet tooth or the perfect dessert, the staff of the Old North Church & Historic Site have got you covered!
+Whether you want a jolt of caffeine, something to satisfy your sweet tooth, or the perfect dessert, the staff of the Old North Church & Historic Site have got you covered!

 Read on and discover some of our staff’s favorite coffee and dessert spots in the North End!
 They may become your favorites too!

 *The North End has many great eating options.
-For this post we have selected only a few of our favorites!
+For this post, we have selected only a few of our favorites!

 Pastries, Dessert & Coffee

 Bova’s Bakery: Pastries available 24/7 – need I say more?
-This local bakery, founded in 1926, caters to your every need every hour of the day, from rich cannoli (give the cripsy, caramelized Florentine cannoli a try!) to hearty, savoury calzones.
+This local bakery, founded in 1926, caters to your every need every hour of the day, from rich cannoli (give the crispy, caramelized Florentine cannoli a try!) to hearty, savory calzones.
 The lobster tails (also called sfogliatelle in their country of origin, Italy) are another must-try at this bakery – this flaky, cream-filled pastry comes in both mini and large sizes, perfect for a sweet bite or a serious craving.
 And because this beloved neighborhood staple never closes, you can satisfy your cravings at 3 pm and 3 am alike!

 Caffe Lil Italy: A Old North Staff favorite, located a few steps across the street from our main entrance, with prime window views of the tourists and locals visiting the Old North Church.
 Make like the locals do and stop in for a coffee, a muffin, and a chat, and stay a little while to admire the view.